 An intense course of study in an arts discipline, which is underpinned by a masterwork of national and or cultural note.
 Example: The paintings of Frida kahlo, the poetry of such artists as Maya Angelo and Pablo Neruda, or a performance piece such as Rite of Spring by Pina Bausch.

 KEY PARTNERSHIPS: Wallis Annenberg Center for Performing Arts, The Music Center, Center Theatre Group, The Actors Gang, Dance at The Music Center, Los Angeles Unified School District, Culver City School District, Fairfax High School, Polytech High School, City Charter School, CHAMPS Charter High School for the Arts, McGrawl Hill Textbooks, CDEA, Artsource.
-UK: The Lambeth Institute, SHAPE London and Morley College.
+UK: East 15 Acting School, The Lambeth Institute, SHAPE London and Morley College.